-Harekat Tahrir Eritrea, Mahber Show'Ate or Eritrean Liberation Movement (ELM) was established in November 1958 by five young Eritrean exiles in Port Sudan.
+The clandestine Harekat Tahrir Eritrea, Mahber Shob'Ate or Eritrean Liberation Movement (ELM) was established in November 1958 by five young Eritrean exiles in Port Sudan.

 Influenced by the SCP, the ELM organized clandestine cells through out Eritrea and Ethiopia.
-Each cell would consist of seven members (and hence Mahber Show’Ate, “fellowship of seven”) and each member was instructed to recruit six others to form a new cell.
-For this reason, the movement spread in the towns of Eritrea.
+Each cell would consist of seven members (and hence Mahber Shob’Ate, “fellowship or cell of seven”) and each member was instructed to recruit six others to form a new cell.
+Using this strategy, the movement spread in the towns of Eritrea.

-The first cell was formed by Yasin el Gade, a tailor from Asmara, after he returned from Port Sudan.
+The first cell was formed by Yasin Aqeda, a tailor from Asmara, after he returned from Port Sudan.
 Saleh Eyay was the leading organizer in Keren and the western lowlands.
 Yassin Aqeda was caught and arrested early but that did not stop the movement from spreading.